Neptunians/sekai-ctf-2023-web-writeup/README.md

 ### Takeaways

 The solution could be probably simpler on the Java side.
-For reading the process output, I could maybe use simpler solutions or maybe read all of the output.
+For reading the process output, I could maybe read all of the output in one function, without all of the Java usual bullshiting.

+I heard later that Runtime class has some issues with special characters we need for bash.
+I don't know details yet, but that explains why we couldn't just get the flag in a simpler way.

-Java has some cool modern stuff, but I know Java from darker times.
+Java has some cool modern stuff, but I only know it from darker times.

 Also the final payload got huge!
 (120k chars)
 I saw a much smaller one (24k chars) on Discord.

 Just saw the [official solution](https://github.com/project-sekai-ctf/sekaictf-2023/blob/main/web/frog-waf/solution/solve.py) and I think we got somewhat close :) Their solution for numbers was MUCH better.